 Judge stands to benefit from the kinds of endorsement deals and brand equity that only being a New York Yankee can bring you in baseball.
-Even when those teams are performing at the peak of their powers, teams like the Los Angeles Yankees, Houston Astros, and Atlanta Braves simply do not have the same cache.
+Even when those teams are performing at the peak of their powers, teams like the Los Angeles Yankees, Houston Astros, and crosstown rivals the New York Mets simply do not have the same cache.

-Aaron Judge Is Having The Best Season Of His Career
+Aaron Judge Had The Best Season Of His Career

-Offense has been way down in MLB in 2022.
+Offense was generally way down in MLB in 2022.
 People are blaming the physical baseballs for this drought in scoring.
 But, it doesn’t really matter why for Aaron Judge.
-He’s mashing the baseball and putting up the season of his career anyway.
+He mashed the baseball and put up the season of his career anyway.

-I think if the Yankees let Judge walk now, with those numbers and the Yankees dominating baseball, their fanbase will be horrified.
+I think if the Yankees let Judge walk now, with those numbers and helping the Yankees reach the postseason, their fanbase will be horrified.
 That may be somewhat lessened if the Yankees go on to win the 2022 World Series, which is now a distinct and likely possibility.
+Or maybe now.

-But how do you let the offensive player who brought you that championship walk away for free at age 30?
-He likely has another 5 good years of baseball in him.
-How many more championships could he help bring in that timespan?
+But how do you let a generational player like Judge walk away for free at age 30?
+He likely has at least another five good years of baseball in him.
+How many championships could he help bring in that timespan?